woossi0/suite/docs/geoexplorer/src/using/add.rst

 To load layers from a server not currently listed, you must add the server to the list of available servers.
 You can add any valid :term:`WMS`.

-To add a new server, click :guilabel:`Add a new server` in the :guilabel:`View available data from` list in the :guilabel:`Available Layers` panel to display the :guilabel:`Add New Server` panel.
+To add a new server, click :guilabel:`Add a New Server` in the :guilabel:`View available data from` list in the :guilabel:`Available Layers` panel to display the :guilabel:`Add New Server` panel.

 .. figure:: images/add_newserver.png